oclif/oclif.github.io/docs/base_class.md

     this.flags = flags
   }
   async catch(err) {
-    // handle any error from the command
+    // add any custom logic to handle errors from the command
+    // or simply return the parent class error handling return super.catch(err);
   }
   async finally(err) {
-    // called after run and catch regardless of whether or not the command errored }
+    // called after run and catch regardless of whether or not the command errored return super.finally(_);
+  }
 }